 On The Web: ZadokPublications.com

-We continue to add items to the Audio/Video Newsletter Section on our web page.
-There is a wealth of Bible Study available, organized by subject, and easily watched and heard.
-Since these Audio/Videos are available on the "C R OLIVER" YouTube channel, they may be seen on many TVs and may be used for group Bible studies.
-We hope that this addition will add to your spiritual enrichment as you study these newsletters.
+We have combined all of Dr. Oliver's videos into one location.
+There is a wealth of Bible Study available, organized by type.
+Since these Audio/Videos are available on the "C. R. OLIVER" YouTube channel, they may be seen on many TVs and may be used for group Bible studies.
+We hope that this addition will add to your spiritual enrichment as you study these ministry sessions.
 Dr. Oliver spends a great deal of time, prayer, and study in their preparation.
-You may find the links to this new page on the Newsletter Archive Page and HERE.
+You may find this page using the "Video" heading on the Zadok Publications Web Page or directly HERE.

 ZADOK PUBLICATIONS MONTHLY NEWSLETTER